Ines-Akaichi/Temporal-GUCON/README.md

 **Figure 2**.
 The Data Generation Pipeline.

 ## Running the Data Generator
-1. Download the jar file from Figshare [figshare generator](https://figshare.com/articles/software/Evaluation_of_the_GUCON_Obligation_Manager/29941226).
+1. Download the jar file from Figshare: [figshare generator](https://figshare.com/articles/software/Evaluation_of_the_GUCON_Obligation_Manager/29941226).
-2. Run the prototpye with:
-  `java -jar [jarpath] [configPath.yaml]`
+2. Run the prototpye with: `java -jar [jarpath] [configPath.yaml]`

 The config path specifies the scale for the rules, the kb, and the relevant input time, among other things [figshare config](https://figshare.com/articles/software/Evaluation_of_the_GUCON_Obligation_Manager/29941226).

 ## Running the Test Harness
-A link to the data we used for evaluation in our paper can be found here [figshare data](https://figshare.com/articles/dataset/RDF_Data_For_the_EMRBots_Dataset/29941235).
+A link to the data we used for evaluation in our paper can be found here: [figshare data](https://figshare.com/articles/dataset/RDF_Data_For_the_EMRBots_Dataset/29941235).
 We developed a test harness that works with our generated data.
 To run the test harness:

 1. Download the jar file [figshare test](https://figshare.com/articles/software/Evaluation_of_the_GUCON_Obligation_Manager/29941226)
-2.  run the prototpye using the following java command:
+2.  run the prototpye using the following java command:  `java -jar [jarpath] [kb path] [rule path] [iteartion number]`

-`java -jar [jarpath] [kb path] [rule path] [iteartion number]` The scripts used for evalaution can be found here [scripts](https://github.com/Ines-Akaichi/Temporal-GUCON/tree/main/scripts).
+The scripts used for evaluation can be found here [scripts](https://github.com/Ines-Akaichi/Temporal-GUCON/tree/main/scripts).